Soivi/www.soivi.net/docs/_posts/2019-06-08-how-to-shut-down-a-linux-computer-remotely-using-a-web-page.md

 Schedule the web server to start every time your computer boots up.
 Go to the crontab

-{% highlight shell %}$ crontab -e
+{% highlight shell %}
+$ crontab -e
 {% endhighlight %}

 At the end of the file add this line

-{% highlight shell %}@reboot cd /var/www/ && python -m CGIHTTPServer 8000{% endhighlight %}
+{% highlight shell %}
+@reboot cd /var/www/ && python -m CGIHTTPServer 8000
+{% endhighlight %}

 Now every time your computer starts up, you can use this next address to shut down your computer (remember to replace x.x.x.x with your own IP address)

-{% highlight shell %}x.x.x.x:8000/cgi-bin/shutdown.py
+{% highlight shell %}
+x.x.x.x:8000/cgi-bin/shutdown.py
 {% endhighlight %}

 You can use this shutdown web page on every device that can access this web page.